doom-neovim/doom-nvim/docs/getting_started.md

 ### Doom Nvim

-With Neovim Nightly and Doom's dependencies installed, next is to install Doom Nvim itself:
+With Neovim v0.5.0 and Doom's dependencies installed, next is to install Doom Nvim itself:

 > **NOTES:**
+>

-1. If you have not installed Neovim 0.5.0 yet, please run the following command before installing Doom Nvim, it will install Neovim 0.5.0 and Doom Nvim.
+> 1. If you have not installed Neovim 0.5.0 yet, please run the following command
+>    before installing Doom Nvim, it will install Neovim 0.5.0 and Doom Nvim.
-2. If you want to know all the commands of the installer, run the installer with
+> 2. If you want to know all the commands of the installer, run the installer with
-   <kbd>bash -s -- -h</kbd> instead of just <kbd>bash</kbd>.
+>    <kbd>bash -s -- -h</kbd> instead of just <kbd>bash</kbd>.

 ```sh
 # Check if you have all the dependencies listed above